Quartile

 Along with the minimum and maximum of the data (which are also quartiles), the three quartiles described above provide a five-number summary of the data.
 This summary is important in statistics because it provides information about both the center and the spread of the data.
 Knowing the lower and upper quartile provides information on how big the spread is and if the dataset is skewed toward one side.
-Since quartiles divide the number of data points evenly, the range is not the same between quartiles (i.e., Q3-Q2 ≠ Q2-Q1) and is instead known as the interquartile range (IQR).
+Since quartiles divide the number of data points evenly, the range is generally not the same between adjacent quartiles (i.e. usually (Q3 - Q2) ≠ (Q2 - Q1)).
+Interquartile range (IQR) is defined as the difference between the 75th and 25th percentiles or Q3 - Q1.
 While the maximum and minimum also show the spread of the data, the upper and lower quartiles can provide more detailed information on the location of specific data points, the presence of outliers in the data, and the difference in spread between the middle 50% of the data and the outer data points.